seamusdemora/PiFormulae/XQuartzInstall.md

 ## Introduction:
 There are several ways to approach development of Python code on a Raspberry Pi (RPi).
 These approaches [range from simple and free to complex and expensive](https://wiki.python.org/moin/IntegratedDevelopmentEnvironments).
 Assuming that you are running your RPi in "headless" mode, you can simply launch `pico` from the command line and begin coding, or you can invest in a commercial development environment such as [PyCharm](https://www.jetbrains.com/pycharm/), or [Wing](https://wingware.com/).
-This "recipe" discusses only one approach; an intermediate approach that utilizes the "native" [IDLE](https://docs.python.org/3/library/idle.html) running on the RPi, and displayed in an __XWindow on a Mac (OS X)__.
+This "recipe" discusses only one approach; an intermediate approach that utilizes the "native" [IDLE](https://docs.python.org/3/library/idle.html) running on the RPi, and displayed in an **[X Window](https://en.wikipedia.org/wiki/X_Window_System) on a Mac**.

 ## Installation and Setup:

 Installation and setup is easy:

 ### 1. Download & install [XQuartz](https://www.xquartz.org/).

    The current version as of this writing is 2.7.11.
-It runs on Mac OS High Sierra (10.13.5), and on Mojave (10.14.3).
+It runs on Mac OS High Sierra (10.13.x), and on Mojave (10.14.4).

 ### 2. Start XQuartz
    From the Launchpad, or `open -a XQuartz` from `bash`.
 This will verify that XQuartz has been installed properly.
 You should see an Xterm window on your desktop as shown below: